News / Analysis

 The Canadian Dollar remains muted on Ivey’s seasonally adjusted PMI in June – a massive 19-point climb out of contraction to a very pleasing 58.2.

 Commodities – Inventories rising

 Oil, still above the 40 line, lost a 1/3 of a percent overnight after the API reported a 2-million-barrel build in inventories.

 Corporate – Bed, Bath & Beyond reporting earnings

 Snapchat is up 6% after the White House said it was considering banning Chinese competitor TikTok, claiming it infringes upon child privacy laws and shares data with the Chinese government.
-Yesterday, the App’s owner Bytedance said it was removing the app from the Hong Kong market due to new security laws.
+Yesterday, the App’s owner Bytedance said it was removing the app from the Hong Kong A location or entity where people and entities can negotiate and trade assets of value. due to new A documented and tradeable asset -mainly stocks and bonds, but also documented derivatives. laws.

 Levis is down 4% after posting a better-than-expected loss of 48 cents on the share.
 Revenue, also beating expectations, nevertheless fell by 62% YoY as restructuring and inventory costs cost the company nearly a quarter-billion dollars.